top of page

 Our Vision & Mission

-Life Ranch exists to create communities through family structure and mentorship to effectively impact the least of these in our foster care system.
-We orchestrate a loving, safe, and holistic PLACE that shows foster kids the love of Christ through PLACEMENT with gospel-centered families and mentors.
+Life Ranch exists to create communities through family structure and mentorship to effectively impact the "least of these" in our foster care system.
+Our desire is to orchestrate a loving, safe, and holistic PLACE that shows foster kids the love of Christ through PLACEMENT with gospel-centered families and mentors.

 Core Values: Anchored Environment, Stable Homes, and a Safe Place

-Life Ranch is more than just a place; it's a community with an anchored environment, stable homes, and a safe place for children to thrive.
-We want Life Ranch to be a place for foster children to feel like they are home and where they belong.
+Life Ranch is more than just a place, it's a community with an anchored environment, stable homes, and therapeutic resources for children and young adults to thrive.
+Life Ranch aims to be an anchor for foster children and aged-out young adults to experience home and a place of belonging.

 Image by Joel & Jasmin Førestbird